TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 12 - 7/8 (Sunday)
 ![Day 12](img/d12.jpg)
 Spending all day working on learning Gulp (in preparation for the upcoming Project 4 which is the Feed Reader project).
 So far I have installed `Node.js` with `NPM`.
 Then I installed Gulp globally, create a project directory and initialized it with NPM.
 Now I'm learning how to create gulp tasks and more.
 Turns out the Udacity course on Gulp wasn't great so I am using this other one from Udemy that a fellow scholar told me about.

+### Day 13 - 7/9 (Monday)
+Continued on learning about Gulp.
+I now have a `gulpfile.js` setup with a web server and watch tasks.
+So my edits update automatically in the browser.